Sylvester the Jester

-Daniel Sylvester Battagline, also known as Sylvester The Jester (born 1961), is an American magician, best known for playing a cartoon character who comes to life.
-He has had hundreds of stage and television appearances, including NBC’s "World's Wildest Magic," ABC’s "Champions of Magic III", Jerry Lewis's Muscular Dystrophy Telethon and The Discovery Channel’s "More Science of Magic."
-He has performed in multiple Las Vegas shows including opening for The Amazing Johnathan, and appearing at Caesar’s Magical Empire.
-He also produces a series of magic products, and has been credited with creating the illustrations for various magic publications, such as the cover for The Amazing Johnathan's Every Trick in the Book, and the poster for John Carney's "Mr. Mysto" act.
+Daniel Sylvester Battagline, also known as Sylvester The Jester (born 1961, died April 2026), was an American magician, best known for playing a cartoon character who comes to life.
+He had hundreds of stage and television appearances, including NBC’s "World's Wildest Magic," ABC’s "Champions of Magic III", Jerry Lewis's Muscular Dystrophy Telethon and The Discovery Channel’s "More Science of Magic."
+He performed in multiple Las Vegas shows including opening for The Amazing Johnathan, and appeared at Caesar’s Magical Empire.
+He also produced a series of magic products, and was credited with creating the illustrations for various magic publications, such as the cover for The Amazing Johnathan's Every Trick in the Book, and the poster for John Carney's "Mr. Mysto" act.
 In 1996, he also created a prop for the television show, "Sabrina, the Teenage Witch."
-He has been featured on the cover of several magic and culture-related magazines, such as the September 1998 issue of Magic.
+He was featured on the cover of several magic and culture-related magazines, such as the September 1998 issue of Magic.